Conservation contributors

 WWT curator

-John Yealland was a British aviculturist who played a behind-the-scenes yet vital part in early Nēnē conservation.
-As the Curator of Sir Peter Scott's Wildfowl Trust, Yealland was sent to Hawai'i in late 1949 to assist the fledgling Nēnē Restoration Project.
-He arrived on Hawai'i Island and spent several months (into 1950) working at the Pōhakuloa captive-breeding station alongside Jack Smith.
-Yealland brought with him valuable expertise in waterfowl husbandry knowledge gained from managing rare geese at Slimbridge.
-In Hawai'i, he helped design improved rearing pens, advised on diet (for example, introducing tender greens like watercress and thistle which Nēnē proved to relish ), and demonstrated hand-rearing and incubation techniques that boosted gosling survival.
-His contributions greatly enhanced the productivity of the Hawaiian breeding program in its infancy.
-Before returning to England, Yealland also facilitated the transfer of Nēnē to the UK.
-In 1950 he accompanied a pair of captive Nēnē (a gander and goose provided by Shipman) on the journey back to Slimbridge.
-This pair became the nucleus of Sir Peter Scott's ex-situ breeding flock.
-(One of the birds turned out infertile, but as noted above, a replacement flown over in 1951 completed a successful trio.)
-Through John Yealland's hands-on efforts in Hawai'i and the geese he helped procure for Slimbridge, the Nēnē restoration became a transoceanic project.
-Yealland is less famous than some of his contemporaries, but those in the know credit him with being a crucial "bridge" between the Hawaiian and British conservation initiatives.
-His work ensured that both the local propagation and the international safety-net population got off to a strong start.
+John Yealland was the British aviculturist who carried waterfowl-rearing know-how from Slimbridge to Hawai'i and back.
+As Curator of Sir Peter Scott's Wildfowl Trust, he was sent to Hawai'i in late 1949 and spent several months into 1950 at the Pōhakuloa captive-breeding station working alongside Jack Smith.
+He helped design improved rearing pens, advised on diet (introducing tender greens like watercress and thistle, which the Nēnē took to), and showed the Hawai'i crew hand-rearing and incubation techniques that improved gosling survival.
+Before returning to England in 1950 he accompanied a pair of captive Nēnē (a gander and goose provided by Shipman) on the journey to Slimbridge.
+That pair became the nucleus of Scott's ex-situ flock; one bird turned out infertile, but a replacement flown over in 1951 completed a working trio.
+Yealland is less well-known than several of his contemporaries, but his trip set up both the Pōhakuloa and Slimbridge programs at the same time.

 Ah Fat Lee